Cybersecurity MS

 Administered by the Electrical & Computer Engineering Department in the College of Engineering, this program is interdisciplinary in nature and includes courses from Drexel University's College of Computing & Informatics.
 Topics covered include computer networking, probability concepts, techniques for analyzing algorithms, dependable software design, reverse software engineering, intrusion detection, ethics, privacy, confidentiality, authenticity, and social networking.

 The program offers multidisciplinary "research rotations" as an independent study component of the degree program and an option to participate in the Graduate Co-op Program.
-For more information relating to Graduate Co-op, please see the Steinbright Career Development Center's website.
+For more information visit COE Graduate Co-op, and the Steinbright Career Development Center's website.

 Additional Information